terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 If you forget, no problem!
 Just open "Visual Studio Installer" from your start menu, select __Modify__ and then you are back at the screen where you can tick off "Mobile development".

-You may also use Visual Studio 2017, but I would be wise to update it - to make sure you have the last version of Xamarin.Forms.
-To update, start the Visual Studio installer and select Update if that is an option.
+You may also use Visual Studio 2017, but it would be wise to update it - to make sure you have the latest version of Xamarin.Forms.
+Start the Visual Studio installer and select Update if that is an option.

 # Start making your app